kostmo/circleci-failure-tracker/docs/development-environment/README.md

 Also, monitor the [backend performance metrics](https://github.com/kostmo/circleci-failure-tracker/tree/master/docs/operation#monitoring-performance).

+The caffe2 org frontend deployment logs can be found at https://fburl.com/s3v2tm13.

 ## Testing

-TravisCI is set up to automatically veryify that each push to GitHub can successfully compile.
+TravisCI is set up to automatically verify that each push to GitHub can successfully compile.
 Note that if one force-pushes to the repo shortly after a previous push, TravisCI may report failure on the overwritten commit.

 Certain individual functions can be tested in isolation via the `./test-oneoff.sh` script inside the `app` directory.